A MATTER OF MANIPULATION

-- Specific examples of how each type of manipulation may be used in research
+- Specific examples of how each type of manipulation is used

-- Combinations of the different types of manipulation in research or science projects
+- Combinations of the different types of manipulation in everyday life

-None.
-Basic knowledge of persuasion helps (knowing what is social proof, consistency, authority, etc), but it’s NOT required.
+- None.
+A basic knowledge of persuasion helps (knowing what is social proof, consistency, authority, etc), but it’s NOT required.

 Who this course is for:

-- Anyone in science or research who wants to learn how to identify and stop manipulation around them!
+- Anyone who wants to learn how to identify and stop manipulation around them!